Glints — Southeast Asia’s Leading Job Marketplace

 Context

-Glints is one of Southeast Asia’s leading job and talent marketplace.
+Glints is one of Southeast Asia’s leading job and talent marketplaces.
 In late 2022, rising competition led the platform to launch its first revenue stream by charging recruiters for posting jobs.

 Indonesia